ruslanmv/ruslanmv.github.io/_posts/2020-07-28-Azure-Data-Science-Practice-Questions.md

     Any  virtual machine with GPUS, ie STANDARD_NC12 or  STANDARD_NC24

-27. ### Which  module should use under the scenario to replace missing  values removing row and colums
+27. ### a) Which  module should use under the scenario to replace missing  values removing row and columns?

     Clean Missing Data

-    Which  module should use under the scenario Increase the number of low incedence examples in the dataset SMOTE
+    ### b) Which  module should use under the scenario Increase the number of low incedence examples in the dataset?

+    SMOTE

-    Which  module should use under the scenario to convert a categorical feture into a binary indicator Convert to Indicator Values
+    ### c) Which  module should use under the scenario to convert a categorical feture into a binary indicator?

+    Convert to Indicator Values

-    Which  module should use under the scenario to remove potential duplicates from a dataset Remove Duplicate Rows
+    ### d) Which  module should use under the scenario to remove potential duplicates from a dataset?

+    Remove Duplicate Rows

 28. ### You need to normalize values to produce a feature column grouped into bins.
 What you should do?